sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 $ sbt
 ```

-Running sbt with no command line arguments starts it in interactive
+Running sbt with no command line arguments starts sbt shell.
-mode.
-Interactive mode has a command prompt (with tab completion and
+sbt shell has a command prompt (with tab completion and
 history!).

-For example, you could type `compile` at the sbt prompt:
+For example, you could type `compile` at the sbt shell:

 ```
 > compile